decentdao/fractal-docs/user-guides/user-guides/multisig-dao/create-a-fractal/create-a-sub-dao.md

 This guide shows how to create a **subDAO**.
 If you would like to create a RootDAO, please visit: [Create a RootDAO](create-a-root-dao.md)

-A subDAO is a Fractal which has a ParentDAO.
-A ParentDAO is the DAO the subDAO was deployed from.
+A subDAO is a Fractal which has a parentDAO.
+A parentDAO is the DAO the subDAO was deployed from.

-A ParentDAO has the ability to set proposal parameters on the subDAO and freeze the subDAO which prevents the subDAO from executing proposals.
+A parentDAO has the ability to set proposal parameters on the subDAO and freeze the subDAO which prevents the subDAO from executing proposals.

 ## Create a Multisig subDAO:

 Visit the Multisig DAO you would like to create a subDAO for (this DAO will be the parent).
-You will need to know the ParentDAO's address.
+You will need to know the parentDAO's address.

 {% hint style="info" %}
 You must be a signer on the parent DAO.